Often times the most frustrating part of infertility is to answer the question of "Why?"

 Endometriosis - A disease whereby cells lining the uterus (or endometrium) grow outside of the uterus and stick to other organs, causing inflammation.
 Symptoms, if they occur, may be painful menstruation, painful bowel movements and/or painful intercourse.
 Infertility is an important symptom of endometriosis.

-Polycystic Ovarian Syndrome - Also called Stein-Leventhal syndrome.
+Polycystic Ovarian Syndrome - Also called Stein-Leventhal syndrome or PCOS.
 The formation of cysts in the ovaries that occurs when the follicle stops developing.
 This is due to a hormonal imbalance in the ovary.
 A reason for infertility caused by an overabundance of androgens, small cysts on the ovaries, and lack of ovulation.
 Symptoms may include obesity or weight gain, acne, excessive hair growth and amenorrhea.
-PCO may also occur without outward symptoms.
+PCOS may also occur without outward symptoms.

 Premature Ovarian Failure This is a critical part of an infertility evaluation in which we test the reproductive potential of the eggs.
 A diagnosis of "diminished ovarian reserve" is made when the tests suggest that the ability of the eggs to result in a pregnancy is compromised.